 The company has a support office situated in Accra where most of the interaction with regulators and executive functions are performed.
 Furthermore, the company operates and owns its own ship loading facilities in the port of Takoradi.
 Ore is hauled either by rail or road trucks to the port stockpiles prior to loading on vessels.
-A transshipment (TSV) system is in place, enabling the company to load mini cape-sized vessels up to 110kt.
+A transshipment (TSV) system is in place, enabling the company to load cape-sized vessels up to 200kt.
 The Takoradi Port Facility is approximately 63km by rail or 92km by road.
 Headquarter and operations management is located at the mine site along with all other administrative functions.
 The company has access to all modern forms of communication and is fully connected.

 * As at 31 December 2014 (CIM 2012 and JORC 2012 Codes)